Board of Trustees

 President of Dream On International

 In August of 2010, Jennifer was recognized by queens and chiefs of the Volta Region in an elaborate ceremony and was named a Development Queen of Hohoe.
 She was honored with the traditional name of Mama Dziwornu by Paramount Chief Togbe Gabusu VI.
 In 2013, Jennifer was also honored with a humanitarian award from the National Council of Ghanaian Associations and the Ghana Consulate of New York.
-Previous to Jennifer’s humanitarian work, she earned a Bachelor of Arts with a concentration in social work from the University of New Hampshire and a Bachelor of Fine Arts with a specialty in photography from the University of New Mexico.
+Jennifer is currently attending Columbia University to earn her MA in Human Rights Studies.
+She earned a Bachelor of Arts with a concentration in social work from the University of New Hampshire and a Bachelor of Fine Arts with a specialty in photography from the University of New Mexico.
 Jennifer is also a licensed practitioner of Traditional Chinese Medicine.
-She is currently attending Columbia University to earn a MA in Human Rights Studies.
 Jennifer and her husband, Bill, adopted their sons — Mensah, Koku, and Godsway — from Ghana.

 Tatiana Kotlyarenko, executive director

 Tatiana currently holds the position of Anti-Human Trafficking Advisor at the Office of Democratic Institutions and Human Rights at the Organization on Security and Cooperation in Europe.